 with Developmental Disabilities (OPWDD).

-placements and supports.
-Duties also include
+residential placements and supports.
+Duties

-Services, drafting Due Process
+of Social Services, drafting Due Process

 Complaints, appeals to the NYSED Office of State Review and the NYS